hassenoueslati/hassenoueslati/README.md

-My name is Hassen Oueslati, I'm 23 years old and I'm a Second year Computer Science Engineering student at (ESPRIT) in Tunisia.<br>I am completely passionate about frontend/backend development and MERN-stack.
+My name is Hassen Oueslati, I'm 23 years old and I'm a final year Computer Science Engineering student at (ESPRIT) in Tunisia.<br>I am completely passionate about frontend and backend development.

 ## 🙋‍♂️ About Me